For third year Duke medical students who desire an intensive research experience

 Is there a list of mentors from which I must choose?

 No. You may choose any mentor as long as he/she is approved by the Third Year Committee.
-As both the CTSA and CTSI scholarships are clinical research scholarships, your mentor should be active in clinical or translational research.
+The CTSA scholarship is aclinical research scholarship soyour mentor should be active in clinical or translational research.

 Do I need letters of reference for the application?